oneminch/Notes/AWS.md

 - Only contain allow rules
 - By default,
     - all inbound traffic is blocked.
-    - all outbound traffic is authorized.
+    - all outbound traffic is authorized (stateful).
 - Rules can be referenced by IP or by security group
 - Can be attached to multiple instances
 - Scoped to a region/VPC combination